The Essential Travel Guide to M'Hamid El Ghizlane: The Saharan Gateway to Erg Chigaga

-M’Hamid has a storied past, having once been an important caravan stop that played a crucial role in the trans-Saharan trade route.
-Its origins date back as far as the copper and iron ages, a time when sprawling palm oases allowed a diverse array of flora and fauna to thrive.
-With the desert’s expansion, these palm groves dried up and the dunes took over.
+M'Hamid's origins date back as far as the copper and iron ages, a time when sprawling palm oases allowed a diverse array of flora and fauna to thrive.
+With the desert’s expansion, these palm groves largely dried up and the dunes seen today took over.

-In this Ultimate Travel Guide to M'Hamid El Ghizlane, discover incredible places to stay and the best time to visit, as well as inspiring things to do in the town and beyond.
+In this Essential Travel Guide to M'Hamid El Ghizlane, discover incredible places to stay and the ideal time to visit.
+I'll also share some of the best things to do in M'Hamid El Ghizlane and beyond to help you plan your Saharan adventure.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!